Fueling for an Ultra-marathon | Dr. Allen Lim

 For fuel, try and stick with solid foods if possible, especially earlier in the race so that the stomach can be used as a reservoir for energy that then slowly and consistently trickles energy into the small intestine where it is then absorbed into the body.
 Typically, gastrointestinal distress or “gut rot” occurs when fuel empties from the stomach at too rapid of a rate and when that rate exceeds the small intestine’s ability to absorb that fuel.
 By using real food over an excess of highly concentrated liquid carbohydrates to balance fueling, energy levels stay more consistent and the risk of gut rot is diminished.
 With this in mind, beginning in the first hour of excess your goal is to consume at least half the calories that you are burning or between 40 to 80 grams of carbohydrate per hour.
 Remember, that per 16.9 ounces serving of Skratch Sports Hydration Drink Mix that there is already 20 grams of carbohydrate.

-A number of portable recipes for fueling on the go can be found in the Feed Zone Portables Cook Book along with additional advice to help fuel for your ultra marathon.
+A number of portable recipes for fueling on the go for training, races, ultra marathons and more can be found in the Feed Zone Portables Cook Book along with additional advice to help fuel for your ultra-marathon.

 - Dr. Allen Lim